 Spinal Disc Degeneration

 Degenerative disc disease is generally a combination of problems in the spine that begins with damage to the disc, but can affect all parts of the spine.
 Problems considered to arise from a degenerating disc may include discogenic pain, and bulging discs.
-Discogenic pain can be the result of a disc that begins to degenerate and becomes painful from certain movement, often from the lower back, buttocks, and legs.
-Although a bulging disc may not typically be a concern, a bulging disc and bone spurs that can occur around the bulging disc may cause a narrowing of the spinal canal with significant pain and discomfort.
+Discogenic pain can be the result of a disc that begins to degenerate and can cause lower back, buttock or leg pain when making certain movements.
+Bulging discs and bone spurs can also occur as a result of degenerative disc disease.
+A bulging disc may cause narrowing of the spinal canal which may result in significant pain and discomfort.
 Spinal stenosis may result and a complete evaluation by a spine surgeon may be needed.

 Spine Treatment Options